marina-or-not/portfolio/content/portfolio/bias.md

 draft = false
 image = "img/portfolio/tv3.jpg"
 showonlyimage = false
-weight = 5
+weight = 9
 +++

-How to build a language with fake gestures, semi-abstract movements and let it all fall.
+How to build a language with fake gestures, semi-abstract movements and let it all fall

+<!--more-->

-Dance piece (35’).
+Dance piece (35’)
 2019, SNDO, Amsterdam.
-<!--more-->

 Concept, choreographer, performer.
 With: Tea Teearu and Alexander Blum.